Hypnotherapy (hypnosis)

 Safety

-Some potential for harm
+Limited or unlikely potential for significant harm

 Efficacy

-No or limited evidence that it is effective
+Limited evidence that it is effective

 Claims for treatment